Aged Care Financing Authority Member Biographies

 Dr Rungie has specialised in understanding how people live well in their 70s, 80s, 90s, undertaking a variety of studies, research projects and service trials.

-He has led ACH Group in trialling Service Models that enable older people to not only receive high quality care, but in a way that enables high quality.
+He has led ACH Group in trialling service models that enable older people to not only receive high care-quality, but in a way that enables high life-quality.

 Dr Rungie currently works with a number of organisations and networks developing scalable strategies that have citizenship and productivity for older people at the centre of what they do.

-He currently sits on various boards and expert panels.
+He currently sits on various boards and expert panels and is a founding director of the Global Centre for Modern Ageing.

 Ms Louise Biti